uoftcprg/pokerkit/docs/simulation.rst

    #   - Completing
    #   - Betting
    #   - Raising
+   #   - Selecting the number of runouts (cash-game only)
    #   - Showdown (show/muck)
    #   - Incorporating won chips into the stack
    # - Dealer: